Engaru, Hokkaido: Notable geography

+Economy

 Industry

 The major industries are commercial forestry, wood processing, and agriculture.

 In the past, Engaru Station was the intersection of the Nayoro Main Line (closed in 1989) and the Sekihoku Main Line.
 It had an important position in business and overall development.

 Climate

 According to the Köppen climate classification, Engaru has a humid continental climate (Dfb) with warm, rainy summers and extremely snowy, long, and cold winters.